 Leo tossed Jay a glowing jar.
 Jay, already holding Leo’s backpack, barely caught the jar before it smashed on the ground.
 “Hey, be careful with that!”
 Leo kicked the ledge with both feet as he tried to climb to Jay.
 “My stepdaughter caught ’em for me.”

 The jar was filled with fireflies.
-They struggled for space and air, flapping madly at the glass and signaling for help with their taillights.
+They struggled for space and air, flapping madly against the glass and signaling for help with their taillights.
 Half of them were dead.
 “Need a hand,” asked Jay.

 “I got it,” Leo wheezed.
 Sweat dripped down his face.
 “I got it.
 I got it.”
 He finally pulled himself onto the ledge.
 “See?”